DropSnorz/OwlPlug/doc/ThirdParty_Store_Specification.md

 ---|:---:|---
 name | `string` | **REQUIRED**.
 The name of the product/plugin.
 255 characters max.
 creator | `string` | **REQUIRED**.
 Product creator / manufacturer name.
 255 characters max.
-type | `string` | **REQUIRED**.
+license | `string` | Distribution license.
+Free field but keep it short.
+Use the [Github keywords](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/licensing-a-repository) like `gpl-3.0`, `mit`, `...` as most as possible for consistency.
+255 character max. type | `string` | **REQUIRED**.
 Must be `instrument` for VSTi or `effect` for VST/VSTfx or `unknown`.
 255 characters max. stage | `string` | Can be `beta` for an early release, `demo` for a limited release or `release` for stable build.
 255 characters max. pageUrl | `string` | **REQUIRED**.
 The plugin page url.
 255 characters max.